Universal Pre-K (UPK) In Larimer County

 What is the timeline for families to apply and be matched to a school?

 - Families can apply for UPK Colorado starting on January 17th.
-The first round of applications will begin to be “matched” with providers in February and families will be notified in March.
+The first round of applications will begin to be “matched” with providers on February 27th and families will be notified around April 26th.
 The state will have ongoing rounds of application review and matching.

 Why will UPK have a mixed delivery system?